 Founder & Artistic Director

 An accomplished orchestral conductor who has worked extensively in opera, Maestro Gerard Floriano maintains a busy schedule as artistic director, music director, and guest conductor having conducted concerts in Krakow, Warsaw, Prague, Barcelona, Madrid, Florence, Rome, Vienna, Salzburg and Leipzig, as well as in many of America’s premier concert halls, including NYC’s Carnegie Hall and Alice Tully Hall, Baltimore’s Meyerhoff Symphony Hall, and Buffalo’s Kleinhans Music Hall.
-He is the visionary and creative force behind Finger Lakes Opera.
-Now in its ninth season, Finger Lakes Opera has become a glimmering treasure on the western New York cultural scene.
+He is the visionary and creative force behind Finger Lakes Opera (FLO).
+Now in its ninth season, FLO has become a glimmering treasure on the western New York cultural scene.
 “Finger Lakes Opera is one of the most vibrant arts organizations in western New York.
 Their level of artistry rivals the very best regional opera companies in the country.”
 (Anthony Dean Griffey, operatic tenor and professor of voice at the Eastman School of Music).
-Music critics have been effusive in their praise as well: John Pitcher wrote “Floriano proved to be nothing less than a virtuoso conductor… He led his fine orchestra with color, precision and a welcome degree of sweep… ushering in a New Age of Opera in Western New York“ and the 2015 production of L’elisir d’amor garnered similar acclaim from Rochester City Newspaper, “….Musical director and Finger Lakes Opera artistic director Gerard Floriano paced the whole show to perfection, and the orchestra…had every Donizettian detail in place.”
+Music critics have been effusive in their praise as well: John Pitcher wrote “Floriano proved to be nothing less than a virtuoso conductor… He led his fine orchestra with color, precision and a welcome degree of sweep… ushering in a New Age of Opera in Western New York“ and the recent production of L’elisir d’amor garnered similar acclaim from Rochester City Newspaper, “….Musical director and Finger Lakes Opera artistic director Gerard Floriano paced the whole show to perfection, and the orchestra…had every Donizettian detail in place.”

-Recently named a SUNY Distinguished service Professorship by the SUNY Board of Trustees, Floriano is chair of the Department of Music and director of choral activities at the State University of New York at Geneseo where he received the coveted SUNY Chancellor's Award for Excellence in Scholarship and Creative Activity.
+Recently named a SUNY Distinguished Service Professorship by the SUNY Board of Trustees, Floriano is chair of the Department of Music and director of choral activities at the State University of New York at Geneseo where he received the coveted SUNY Chancellor's Award for Excellence in Scholarship and Creative Activity.
 Other conducting positions have included fellowships at the Aspen Summer Music Festival and the Oregon Bach Festival, resident conductor at the Brevard Music Center and co-artistic director of Mercury Opera Rochester.
 Floriano and his wife, Joan, who is also a musician and performer, make their home in western New York.